 The US Department of Labor’s Bureau of Labor Statistics provides valuable information on the future of employment needs for our professions:

-Employment of Radiologic Technologists is projected to grow 9% from 2014 to 2024, faster than the average for all occupations.
+Employment of Radiologic Technologists is projected to grow 5% from 2024 to 2034 with a median income of $78,980 per year.
 As the population grows older, there will be an increase in medical conditions that require imaging as a tool for making diagnoses.

 Explore the different careers, career pathways, learn exactly what R.T.s do, watch videos of R.T.s talk about their careers, and links to related organizations.

-Employment of Radiation Therapists is projected to grow 14 percent from 2014 to 2024, much faster than the average for all occupations.
+Employment of Radiation Therapists is projected to grow 2 percent from 2024 to 2034 with a median income of $101,990 per year.
 The risk of cancer increases as people age, so an aging population may increase demand for radiation therapists.